tasb/ansible-training/labs/lab07.md

           663736336336313062....
 ```

-Now you need to create a new `vars` block inside `lab.redis` role with the encrypted variable.
+Now you need to create a new `vars` block inside the playbook with the encrypted variable.

 After doing this, your playbook should look like this: